Spanish court acquits soccer star Neymar in fraud trial - WHIZ News

 The verdict is not a surprise following the decision by Spanish state prosecutors to drop all charges during the trial.
 That left only the lawyers of DIS to continue arguing their case.

-DIS had initially sought a five-year prison sentence for the 30-year-old Neymar.
-But following the withdrawal of the state prosecutors, DIS’ lawyers reduced their demands to two-and-a-half years of prison.
+DIS had initially sought a five-year prison sentence for the 30-year-old Neymar halved that request following the withdrawal of the state prosecutors.

 The legal victory for Neymar comes days after he and his Brazil team were eliminated from the World Cup by Croatia on penalties in the quarterfinals.